-Enlightenment ideals of rationalism and intellectual and religious freedom pervaded the American colonial religious landscape, and these values were instrumental in the American Revolution and the creation of a nation without an established religion.
+Enlightenment ideals of reason and religious freedom pervaded the American colonial religious landscape.
+These values were instrumental in the American Revolution and the creation of a nation without an established religion.

-The Enlightenment was a 17th and 18th century international movement in ideas and sensibilities, emphasizing the exercise of critical reason as opposed to religious dogmatism or unthinking faith.
-It developed along with the rise of scientific thinking independent of religious thought and stressed the importance of nature and the natural order as a source of knowledge.
-In reaction to the religious wars of Europe, Enlightenment thinkers defended religious tolerance and religious freedom.
-Their emphasis on intellectual freedom and human rights led to a conflict between the advocates of these new ideas and the political and religious establishments in Europe, most dramatically in France.
+The Enlightenment was a 17th and 18th century international movement in ideas and sensibilities, emphasizing the exercise of critical reason as opposed to intellectual dogmatism.
+It developed along with the rise of scientific thinking and stressed the importance of nature and the natural order as a source of knowledge.
+In reaction to the religious wars of Europe, many Enlightenment thinkers defended religious tolerance and religious freedom.
+A few even ventured into outright religious skepticism.
+The emphasis on intellectual freedom and individual rights led to a conflict between the advocates of these new ideas and the political and religious establishments in Europe, most dramatically in the French Revolution.

 The Enlightenment in America mostly followed the more moderate traditions of the Scottish and English Enlightenments.
 Americans who read Isaac Newton, John Locke, or Thomas Reid appealed to the innate capacity for reason of common people, though only rarely did they question hierarchies based on gender, race, or class.
 Many hoped that natural philosophy might provide a way to transcend the differences that arose within America’s exceptionally diverse religious landscape.
 Leaders such as Thomas Jefferson and Benjamin Franklin translated Enlightenment ideals of liberty, rights, and self-government into the underlying premises of the Declaration of Independence and the U.S. Constitution.